 Table of Contents

 1. Work is evolving, and so are workers.
 Let’s prepare for that 2.
 The PIERA approach and how to use it 3.
 Motivation and engagement across the working lifetime 4.
 Training and learning as workers evolve in a technology-driven world 5.
-Adjusting to worker changes in physical and other abilities over time 6.
+Adjusting to changes in workers' physical and other abilities over time 6.
 Effective teamwork and relationships in diverse teams as workers evolve 7.
 Enhancing work-nonwork balance and well-being of evolving workers 8.
 Managing and supporting employee talent for success and satisfaction across the lifespan 9.
 Keeping up the good work.
 Self-managed coaching with PIERA

 Donald M. Truxillo is Professor at the Kemmy Business School, University of Limerick, Ireland and Professor Emeritus at the Industrial/Organizational Psychology Program at Portland State University.
 He is Fellow of the Society for Industrial and Organizational Psychology, the American Psychological Association, and the Association for Psychological Science.

 Franco Fraccaroli is Professor of Organizational Psychology at Trento University, Italy.
-He is fellow of the Society for Industrial and Organizational Psychology and the International Association of Applied Psychology.
+He is Fellow of the Society for Industrial and Organizational Psychology and the International Association of Applied Psychology.
 He served as President of the European Association of Work and Organizational Psychology.

-Ruth Kanfer is a Professor of Psychology and Director of the Work Science Center at Georgia Institute of Technology.
+Ruth Kanfer is Professor of Psychology and Director of the Work Science Center at Georgia Institute of Technology.
 She is Fellow of the Society for Industrial and Organizational Psychology, the Association for Psychological Science, the American Psychological Association, and the Academy of Management.

 “Ageless Talent provides a helpful review of evidence-based strategies to manage workers at any age.
 What this book offers – more than any other I've read – is its action orientation.
 Finkelstein and her colleagues provide useful tips for what managers can do right now to support workers (e.g., training, work-life balance, teamwork among others).
 Even as a researcher at the interface between aging and work, I found these tips helpful in managing my team.”—Margaret E. Beier, Rice University, USA